OSC/ood-documentation/source/how-tos/app-development/interactive/form.rst

   This attribute sets value of `OodCore::Job::Script#email_on_started`_ depending on whether the user checked the box or not.

+auto_primary_group
+  This will automatically set the `OodCore::Job::Script#accounting_id`_ to the primary group of the user.
+No choice will be given to the user.

+auto_module_<MODULE>
+  auto_module_<MODULE> will generate a list of modules in a dropdown list.
+  For example ``auto_module_matlab`` will automatically populate a dropdown list of every single ``matlab`` version available.

+  See :ref:`the module directory configuration <module_file_dir>` on how to enable the cluster module files that need to be read.

+  If you have dynamic form widgets enabled, the option list will be cluster aware.
+  Meaning only versions appropriate to a given cluster will be shown when that cluster is chosen.

 .. _`oodcore::job::script#accounting_id`: http://www.rubydoc.info/gems/ood_core/OodCore%2FJob%2FScript:accounting_id
 .. _`oodcore::job::script#queue_name`: http://www.rubydoc.info/gems/ood_core/OodCore%2FJob%2FScript:queue_name
 .. _`oodcore::job::script#wall_time`: http://www.rubydoc.info/gems/ood_core/OodCore%2FJob%2FScript:wall_time